Mapping Future Imaginaries – Global

 Dr Jenny Roche

-Jenny, Senior Lecturer in Dance and Course Director of the MA Contemporary Dance Performance at the Irish World Academy of Music and Dance, University of Limerick, Ireland, explores the creative practice of dancers, dance and somatics and arts practice research.
-Jenny focuses on the phenomenological perspective of dancers as self-aware participants in the choreographic process, and the material through which the choreography is realised and the dance formed.
+Jenny, Senior Lecturer in Dance and Course Director of the MA Contemporary Dance Performance at the Irish World Academy of Music and Dance, University of Limerick, Ireland, explores the creative practice of dancers, dance and somatics and art practice research.
+Jenny focuses on the phenomenological perspective of dancers as self-aware participants in the choreographic process and the material through which the choreography is realised and the dance formed.
 Jenny is a dancer, having worked with choreographers Rosemary Butcher, Jodi Melnick, John Jasperse, Michael-Keegan Dolan and Liz Roche.
 Jenny continues to collaborate and perform in creative arts research contexts.

 Email me: jenny.roche@ul.ie